-For details on March Break and Summer Camps, Children and Youth Art Classes, Accessible Studio Workshops, and Family Days and Festivals, visit mcmichael.com today!
+With a unique combination of spectacular grounds overlooking the Humber River Valley and a world-famous art collection, the McMichael provides an unmatched backdrop for children, youth and family programs.
+For details on virtual programming, March Break and Summer Camps, Children's Art Classes, Accessible Studio Workshops, Family Days and Festivals, visit mcmichael.com today!

-The McMichael facility is, frankly, as much of a national treasure as the art that it houses.
+The McMichael facility is as much of a national treasure as the art that it houses.
 You really can’t praise it enough—it’s truly a jewel in the crown of Canadian arts.
 In addition to year round programs, the summer sessions, in particular, unabashedly get kids involved up to their elbows in art, from creation to appreciation.
 The sessions are active, though created to really promote the work and the collections to kids on their level, inspiring them to better appreciate their talents as well as the talents of those around them.
 The experience of being at the collection, too, creates a sense of ownership for the works collected there.
 The gallery intentionally blurs the line between art and environment, and the camps seek to extend that, getting kids out into the world, and to see how that world is reflected in the work of some of the country’s greatest artists.
 These camps are not just art classes or art appreciation workshops, they are vibrant, well-led programs allowing kids to have fun while interacting with others around the arts.

 McMichael Children and Youth Art Camps and Programs - Our Kids Insider Perspective